top of page

 Their Notes:

-• Pay off $15,000 of our Credit Card balance.
+• Pay off $15,000 in credit card balance.

 SMART Goal:

-so cute blind kitty all bundled up and posing for a pic
+So cute blind kitty all bundled up and posing for a pic

 Another gorgeous blind kitty!